In Malaysia, the country’s cultural diversity and soul is best expressed through its love for food and the makan.

-The train heading to the city center whizzes by after halting for a few seconds at the Kuala Lumpur Central Station.
-Echoing from a distance, one can still hear the rumbling of the engines like an ominous thunder in the monsoon season.
-With every inch forward comes a screeching sound as the train snakes along a metallic track with speed and sheer friction.
+The city train heading to the town center whizzes by fast after halting for a few seconds at Kuala Lumpur Central Station.
+One can still hear its engine, like an ominous thunder in the monsoon season, rumbling in a distance as the train snakes along a metal track with sheer speed and friction.

 It is 12 noon and I am hemmed in between hordes of crowds cramming the city’s train terminal as if I was taking part in a yearly pilgrimage to Mecca.
 The absence of flowing white robes tells you otherwise.
-Women clad in flamboyant kebayas and luminous saris move past youths in tattered jeans posing like Korean pop stars with hair dyed to a platinum blonde.
+Women clad in flamboyant kebayas and luminous saris move past youths posing like Korean pop stars with hair dyed to a platinum blonde.
 Kids in school uniforms stride side by side with polo-shirted hipsters.
-Office workers dolled up looking smart, pudgy security personnel on the lookout, sweaty tourists in relaxing flip-flops and baffled taxi drivers holding confusing signs while a band plays quasi rock-folk Malay tune in one corner.
+Office workers dolled up looking smart, pudgy security personnel on the lookout, sweaty tourists in relaxing flip-flops and baffled taxi drivers holding confusing signs while a band plays a quasi rock-folk Malay tune in one corner.
 Above are large bright colored monitors flashing ads of beauty products and 4G services.

 It is lunch hour and to anyone coming to Malaysia – from the moment you set foot in the hot, humid and traffic frenzied capital, one immediately leaves the timid self behind.
-Allowing for a brief moment of disorientation and ultimately getting lost in the scents, colors and incalescence of this makan-obssessed society.
-It becomes most apparent when Malaysians greet you with the phrase “Sudah makan?” (have you eaten?) rather than “Hello!”.
+Allowing for a brief moment of disorientation before getting lost in the scents, colors and incalescence of this makan-obssessed society.
+It becomes most apparent when Malaysians greet you with the phrase “Sudah makan?” (have you eaten?) rather than “Hello!”